Klipfel Ancestors

 Alongside the Klipfel family, the Brunn family and the Wehner family remained in the area for several generations.

-Pueblo County, Colorado - Establishing the Rocky Mountain branch of the Klipfel family, Augustus Klipfel, son of Francis, along with his wife Leah Thomas, moved their family of nine children to Beulah, Pueblo County, Colorado, from Worth County, Missouri about 1879.
+Pueblo County, Colorado - Establishing the Rocky Mountain branch of the Klipfel family, August Klipfel, son of Francis, along with his wife Leah Thomas, moved their family of nine children to Beulah, Pueblo County, Colorado, from Worth County, Missouri about 1879.
 Augustus served in the Ohio 106th during the Civil War, enlisting in his hometown of Dayton.
 In Beulah, he operated a sawmill and served on the school board.
 Augustus died in 1918; Leah died just two weeks later.